Should your next groupset be electronic?

 In addition, you can use road eTap groupsets with the Eagle eTap AXS MTB rear mech in a so-called mullet build, to give you a single ring set-up with a 10-52 cassette for gravel riding.
 There are also Force and Rival eTap AXS Wide options, which give extra clearance for gravel bike tyres and even smaller chainrings for lower gearing.

 Each derailleur has its own battery, which you unclip to recharge on the USB charging unit.
 The shifters are powered by non-rechargeable coin cells.
 Although battery life is less than Shimano Di2, there’s plenty of capacity for multiple rides between charges and you can swap the front and rear derailleur batteries if you do find the rear mech’s battery is running down.

 eTap AXS has WiFi functionality built in, which makes it easily configurable via the AXS phone app, which also lets you check battery charge level.

 A few years ago, Campag offered its EPS electronic groupsets at Super Record, Record and Chorus level, but it’s now retreated to just sell Super Record EPS, making it a super-expensive option.

-It’s a wired system with 12 speeds and an internal battery with, like Shimano, the junction unit usually housed in the bar end.
+It’s a wired system with 12 speeds and an internal battery with the junction unit usually housed in the bar end.
 There’s also Bluetooth comms with a phone, to allow configuration via the MyCampy app.